PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 On V2, power-management I2C remains usable with `VSQT` disabled.

 This function can block for about 100 ms on a normal charger ADC refresh, plus power-management I2C transfer time.
-I2C faults can add one or more 50 ms transaction timeout windows before the function returns failure.
+I2C faults can add several 50 ms transaction timeout windows before the function returns failure.
+Tasks contending for the SDK mutex are bounded by the mutex timeout while this call waits for the ADC conversion.

 #### Parameters